PrestaShop/docs/src/content/1.7/development/architecture/understanding-src-folder.md

 ## Adapter

 This folder contains all adapters we use for the migration of Back Office, using the [Adapter pattern strategy](https://en.wikipedia.org/wiki/Adapter_pattern).
-The idea is to avoid to have hard bound between the PrestaShopBundle and the legacy back office.
+The idea is to avoid to have hard bound between the PrestaShopBundle and the legacy back office, so that the legacy classes can eventually be deleted.

 ```
 .